rakshithaelango/Guvi-Codekata-Problems-stack/README.md

 # Guvi-Codekata-Problems-stack
-In this repository you can find python problems statement of stack
+In this repository you can find python problems statement of DataStructure (stack)